 To list a few key examples, state law prohibits employers from discharging employees for engaging in the following activities:

 Jury duty.
 Employers may not discharge or threaten to discharge any permanent employee because of the employee's absence for jury duty.
-An employer that violates this provision is liable for damages for wages, actual damages, ...
+An employer that violates this provision is liable for damages ...